Skip to content

 2. Understanding the backend

-MPI is used to orchestrate the processes at a high level and decide the ranks between them.
+A distributed job runs many separate processes across multiple machines.
+MPI is the standard these processes use to coordinate and exchange data; it assigns each process a unique ID called its "rank".
 The Nvidia Collective Communications Library (nccl) provides collectives (e.g. All Reduce) for efficient GPU-to-GPU communication.
 For in-depth information on how PyTorch uses MPI and NCCL for collectives please see the PyTorch distributed documentation.

 Launching jobs with srun

-$ srun -N 2 hostname
+$ srun --nodes=2 hostname

 nid001031